The Code Market

 Reputation calculates from the ratio of the rank and weighted average rating, and the price of the weight is determined by the time spent on the task, lines and bytes of code produced, and the price of the contract once Developer Sourcing is implemented.
 This weighting allows to avoid the situation where a few unsuccessful days of work across freelance contracts may ruin the reputation gained in the years of development.
 However, if the developer manages to pull out a unicorn project in a ridiculously short period of time, it may be recognized accordingly.

-To make the codum token a liquid and feasible utility token it has to become the token driving all the operations performed in the codum service network, be it code repository transactions, project management service infrastructure transactions or sourcing developer work.
+To make the CODUM token a liquid and feasible utility token it has to become the token driving all the operations performed in the codum service network, be it codebase access licensing or sourcing developer work.
 The token will be placed in exchanges for additional liquidity.
-As the codum platform use grows with time and it’s demand rises, the valuation for codum token and all related cryptocurrency valuation goes up as well.
-The infrastructure providing the services of the platform needs codum as a fuel to run on, while the demand for such services forces the acquisition of codum in exchanges from other currencies.
-Project Owner needs codum to run private software development project, code repository and in the future even to hire developers to execute the development itself, which comes as equity investment into the project.
-Project Owners issue licenses for the access to the private code repositories to gain codum.
-Then, Project Owners inline with other blockchain infrastructure providers and developers exchange their gained codum for other equity to balance liquidity in the exchanges globally.
+As the codum platform use grows with time and it’s demand rises, the valuation for CODUM token and all related cryptocurrency valuation goes up as well.
+The infrastructure providing the services of the platform needs codum as a fuel to run on, while the demand for such services forces the acquisition of CODUM in exchanges from other currencies.
+Project Owners can receive CODUM for licensing out the access to their code repository and spend it in the future to hire developers to execute the maintenance and further development.
+Then, Project Owners inline with other blockchain infrastructure providers and developers exchange their gained CODUM for other crypto or FIAT currencies to balance liquidity in the exchanges globally.

 GitHub pricing: $9/month per user, starting small teams $25/month includes 5 users.
 While corporate plans start at $21/user/month requiring additional features and guarantees which would be lived out by the blockchain infrastructure, thus reducing the overall market price.